geomagpy/magpy/README.md

 The filename will be created automatically according to the defined format.
 By default, daily files are created and the date is added to the filename in-between the optional parameters `filenamebegins` and `filenameends`.
 If `filenameends` is missing, `.txt` is used as default.

+To get an overview about possible write options use:

+        help(DataStream().write)

 #### 2.2.3 Other possibilities for reading files

 To read all local files ending with .min within a directory (creates a single stream of all data):